adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/4-failback-app.md

 description: Find out how to failback an application from the backup Kubernetes cluster to the original one.
 ---

-Once your unhealthy Kubernetes cluster is back up and running, you would want to failback all the applications that were originally running on it
+Once your unhealthy Kubernetes cluster is back up and running, the Portworx nodes in that cluster will not immediately rejoin the cluster.
+They will stay in
+`Out of Quorum` state until you explicitly **Activate** this Cluster Domain.

+After this domain is marked as **Active** you can failback the applications if you want.

 For this section we will refer to,

 * **Source Cluster** as the Kubernetes cluster which is back online and where your applications need to failback to.
 (In this example: `cluster_domain: us-east-1a`)
 * **Destination Cluster** as the Kubernetes cluster where the applications will be failed over.
 (In this example: `cluster_domain: us-east-1b`)

-In order to failback the application, you need to instruct Stork and Portworx that your source Kubernetes cluster is now back up and is active

 ### Create a ClusterDomainUpdate CRD